 All content creation is useful, but what is more important is the reasoning behind creating that content.
-Putting the focus onto what is going to get you in front of the audience you are trying to engage with is essential.
+Putting the focus on what is going to get you in front of the audience you are trying to engage with is essential.

 Think about your audience and what content they want or need to consume, and how they might consume it.
 Is your audience teenagers who prefer visuals over text?
 Chances are you would reach them better on social media sites such as Instagram or Facebook rather than a blog post on your website.
 Or is your audience men between the ages of 30-40 who like to research a product fully before committing to spending money?
-In this instance, articles and well written landing pages would be best to utilise.
+In this instance, articles and well-written landing pages would be best to utilise.
 For more information on knowing your target audience, check out our blog post!

 3. Repurpose content

 This isn’t to say that you need to be producing multiple pieces of content every day.
-Some of the content you create can be used on different platforms or in different ways- you may even already have content that you can repurpose for a different use.
+Some of the content you create can be used on different platforms or in different ways- you may even already have content that you can repurpose for different use.
 For instance, your website is a good place to start with thinking about blog content ideas.
 Take a popular service or product, find the most common questions you get asked surrounding it and turn it into a blog post to educate your audience.
 You can use information from your website and any documents attached to it so it doesn’t feel like you’re starting from scratch.

-Blog posts can then be reposted to social media with a call to start conversation in the comments section about what you have written.
+Blog posts can then be reposted to social media with a call to start a conversation in the comments section about what you have written.
 This then gets you directly in contact with those who are interested in your brand and what you have to say.

 Brands that succeeded at Content Marketing

 If you’ve ever seen an Old Spice advert, you will know that they stick around in your mind for a long time.
-Their unique use of humour and imagery makes them stand out from their competitors, and even have over 55million views on some adverts on their Youtube channel.
+Their unique use of humour and imagery makes them stand out from their competitors, and even have over a 55million views on some adverts on their Youtube channel.

 They changed their marketing strategy back in 2010 to be more relevant to younger viewers, and since then their sales have increased dramatically.

-Experts in the Digital Marketing industry, Hubspot increased their success by optimising their blog posts strategy, and even broke their own record for sessions with this technique.
+Experts in the Digital Marketing industry, Hubspot increased their success by optimising their blog posts strategy and even broke their own record for sessions with this technique.
 They focused their content on building organic search traffic and found that the number of visitors to their blog increased, as did the number of people consuming their downloadable content.

 The content put out by Headspace is incredibly unique, so when you see it you know it is from that brand- even if the name isn’t mentioned.
 Their use of branded colours and illustrations makes them stand out from other adverts for apps.

-The content they put out on their website and social media aims to soothe the consumer and guide them towards downloading the app, all while educating about their product without leaning too far into a sales pitch.
+The content they put out on their website and social media aim to soothe the consumer and guide them towards downloading the app, all while educating about their product without leaning too far into a sales pitch.